 The hybrid training covers the same contents as the fully in-person training.
 In this format, about 2/3 of the material, or about 12-15 hours, will be covered online.
-You can complete this online portion of the training at your own pace.
+You can complete this online portion of the training at your own pace within a 4 week timeframe.
 This will be followed by an in-person practicum offered at different dates and locations.
 You must complete both the online training and the in-person practicum to become a certified OMA Facilitator.

 All training sessions are open to anyone.